 Jasso is an elected member/fellow of the Johns Hopkins Society of Scholars, the Sociological Research Association, the NYU Society of Fellows, and the American Association for the Advancement of Science.
-She was a Fellow at the Center for Advanced Study in the Behavioral Sciences (1999-2000) and is a Research Associate at the Hobby School of Public Affairs at the University of Houston, an External Research Fellow at CReAM at University College London, and a Fellow at the Stanford Center on Poverty and Inequality.
-She won the 2015 Paul F. Lazarsfeld Award, given by the American Sociological Association Methodology Section for a career of scholarship in sociological methodology.
+She was a Fellow at the Center for Advanced Study in the Behavioral Sciences (1999-2000) and is a Research Associate at the Hobby School of Public Affairs at the University of Houston, an External Research Fellow at CReAM at University College London, a Fellow at the Stanford Center on Poverty and Inequality, and a Fellow at DIW Berlin.
+She won the 2015 Paul F. Lazarsfeld Award, given by the Methodology Section of the American Sociological Association for a career of outstanding contributions to sociological methodology.

 Jasso's Erdos number is 3.

 Jasso received a Ph.D. in sociology from Johns Hopkins University in 1974.